-This Utah vacation package explores the wonders of southeast Utah's un-tamed landscapes from the ‘deep time’ lens of earth history and how the landscapes influenced Native Americans, early explorers, miners, outlaws and Mormons settlers
+This small-group Utah vacation package explores un-tamed landscapes from the “deep time” lens of earth history and tells stories of Native Americans, early explorers, miners, outlaws and Mormon settlers

 Reviews from Recent Runs